bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ID Token as described in {{response-subject}}.

-[[ Editor's note: I'm not a fan of GNAP defining how OIDC would work and would rather that work be done by the OIDF.
+[[ Editor's note: I'm not a fan of GNAP defining how OIDC would work and would rather that work be done by the OIDF in an extension.
 However, I think it is important for discussion to see this kind of thing in context with the rest of the protocol, for now. ]]

 ## Extending The Grant Request {#request-extending}

 The request object MAY be extended by registering new items in [a registry TBD](#IANA).
 Extensions SHOULD be orthogonal to other parameters.
-Extensions MUST document any aspects where the
+Extensions MUST document any aspects where the extension item affects or influences the values or behavior of other request and response objects.

 [[ Editor's note: we should have more guidance and examples on what possible top-level extensions would look like. ]]